schiyoda/wds-tools/README.md

-# WDS Tools
+# Node.js Tools for Watson Discovery Service
-Migrate all documents and training data from one collection to another collection.

 ## How to use
 ### Install